technometrics-lab/Proximity-indices-applied-to-OpenAlex/README.md

 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._

-1. Download all the folders somewhere in your laptop
+1. Download all the folders in your laptop
 2. Download manually "m4_monthly_scaled.pkl" and "m4_monthly_scaled.pkl" from https://github.com/unit8co/amld2022-forecasting-and-metalearning/tree/main/data and to put them in the folder called "indices_proximity".
 These files are used then for the transfer learning part and I could not download them automatically, because of some technical problems.
-3. Run "directory_file"
+3. Download all the libraries mentionned above.
+4. Once this is done, one can simply run the main directory file and then all the files are ran.
+Note that the whole computations might take approximately a week to be run.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>